-- Exemption letter for the operation of an advertising device within a SCR (LONO), - Standard RCP and letter for the operation of an advertising device within a SCR, and
+- Exemption letter for the operation of an advertising device within a SCR (LONO), - Standard RCP and letter for the operation of an advertising device within a SCR, and - Standard response requesting further information.

 10 Customer service

 The department has a policy of providing excellent customer service by placing the 'Customers first'.
 The provision of information to customers serves to improve their experience and allows the department to address their requirements more effectively.